SFB-ELAINE/WebProv/README.md

-# Web Provenance
+# WebProv
-The goal of this project is the create a web platform to automatically visualize a provenance model.
-The data required to create these visualizations should be stored in a graph database.
-The web platform will also feature an editor to allow users to manually create provenance models that can be stored within the database.
+The goal of this project is the create a web platform (WebProv) to automatically visualize a provenance model.
+The data required to create these visualizations are stored in a graph database.
+The web platform also features an editor to allow users to manually create provenance models that can be stored within the database.

 [Link to Demo](https://infallible-lamarr-e47435.netlify.com/)
 > The backend sometimes take a while (> 2 minutes) to start as we are using the `Heroku` free servers which sleep after 30 minutes of inactivity.
 > If the Demo does not work, check out our old version [here](https://sfb-elaine.github.io/WebProv/)

+## Integrating Provenance Information into WebProv

+*(This section describes the usage of WebProv as used by Budde et al. (2021).)*

+Once all provenance information of a simulation study has been collected (or while doing so), this information can be included in WebProv.
+A user needs to do create a study, which needs a reference (last name of first author and year of publication) as well as the name of the signaling pathway the study is based on.
+If more than one signaling pathway is being considered, than all pathways should be in a set (e.g., {pathway1, pathway2}).

+Next, one may add nodes and connect these nodes (right click to draw a connection).
+The nodes can be entities or activities.
+Each node requires meta-information as requested by our ontology.
+A label is automatically assigned to a node.
+They are consecutively numbered within one study.

+Besides creating provenance graphs and entering provenance information one can also download or upload entire graphs as JSON.
+The export function only exports the visible graph and not everything that is stored in the Neo4J database.

+More information is available when clickling on the "+" in the lower right corner and then on the "i" ("show help").

 ## Environment Setup
 ### Node